Resilient

 Solar Thermal Installers and Technicians are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Solar thermal installation is labeled "Resilient" because the heart of the work—climbing roofs, running pipes, pressure-testing systems, and troubleshooting on-site—requires physical skills and real-world judgment that AI simply can't replicate from a screen.
-Every rooftop is different, building codes vary by location, and safety inspections legally require a licensed human, which creates strong natural protection against automation.
+Solar thermal installation is labeled "Resilient" because the hands-on core of the job, like climbing roofs, running pipes, pressure-testing systems, and troubleshooting on-site, requires physical skill and human judgment that AI simply cannot replicate from a screen.
+Every rooftop is different, building codes vary by location, and safety inspections legally require a licensed human, so automation has very limited room to move in.

 Read full analysis